 Dr. Hunter served as senior pastor of Northland Church in Longwood, Florida for 32 years.
 In 2017 he transitioned from that role on a mission to “go from my best interpretation of what the Bible says, to my best imitation of how Jesus lived.”
-Now, Dr. Hunter, a full-time volunteer, serves as the Chairman of the Community Resource Network, a non-profit organization, he founded, that focuses on helping the marginalized - specifically homeless families.
-Additionally, Dr. Hunter serves as the Chairman of the Central Florida Commission on Homelessness, a Florida-based nonprofit organization comprised of government officials, corporations, faith communities, and other non-profit organizations working together to end homelessness.
+In 2018, Orlando Magazine listed him as the #1 most powerful voice for philanthropy and community engagement.
+And 2019 was his sixth year to be highlighted as one of Orlando's "50 Most Powerful."
+Now, Dr. Hunter, a full-time volunteer, serves as the Chairman of the COMMUNITY RESOURCE NETWORK a non-profit organization, he founded, that focuses on helping the marginalized - specifically homeless families.
+Additionally, Dr. Hunter is the immediate past Chair of the Central Florida Commission on Homelessness.

 A longtime bridge-builder who seeks common ground for the common good, Dr. Hunter approaches today’s challenges in a biblical and balanced manner.
 Cooperation and partnership are hallmarks of his ministry.
 Together, he believes, we can accomplish more because of our differences than we would on our own—without giving up our unique identities.
 “People are missing a way to benefit from differences without compromising their beliefs”, Dr. Hunter has said.
 “Fear and suspicion of differences limit spiritual maturity.
 Both spiritual and intellectual maturity grow from differences.
 Contrasts can be used to accomplish kingdom purposes.”